ivanobarletta/doc_IBIRYS36/docs/programs.rst

     cd ease/
     echo "prefix: /path/to/your/environments/conda/envs/ecflow" >> conda-env.yml
     conda env create -f conda-env.yml
-    conda activate ecflow
-    pip install ./
+    conda activate ecflow   # this env name can also be changed in the conda-env.yml pip install ./

-This environment contains both executables of EASE and Ecflow (under the /bin directory).
-It is convenient to include this directory in the $PATH variable in your .bashrc
+This environment contains both executables of EASE and ecFlow (under the /bin directory).
+By default the name of the conda environment is "**ecflow**" but it might be convenient to change it since this conda env includes also EASE functionalities.
+It is convenient also to include this directory in the $PATH variable in your .bashrc

 .. code-block:: bash